omeresas/Ticket-Sale-Microservices-TS-React/ticketing-app/notes/markdowns/08-testing-auth-service.md

 export { signupCookie };
 ```

-Modify the current user test:
+Modify the current user test to use `signupCookie` helper function:

 ```ts
 it("responds with details about the current user", async () => {